danielwinterbottom/ICSVFit/README.md

 cd ICSVFit/ClassicSVfitTest
 ./scripts/crabsub.py -i <local-folder> --name <request name> --area <crab area name> --file_prefix /path/to/input/folder/on/dcache
 ```
+The file_prefix needs to have the full path to the file i.e 'root://gfe02.grid.hep.ph.ic.ac.uk:1097' before the '/store/user/...'

 Can then check on the status of jobs with the standard crab commands, once the jobs are done copy the output files back over to the analysis area and untar (crab getoutput should work, then recursive untar)